temporalio/proposals/dotnet/sdk-phase-1.md

 https://learn.microsoft.com/en-us/dotnet/core/extensions/workers

 * Same discussion around dependencies as logging, this would need `Microsoft.Extensions.Hosting`
-* Our `Temporal.Worker.TemporalWorker` is not a subclass of `BackgroundService` to avoid the dependency
+* Our `Temporalio.Worker.TemporalWorker` is not a subclass of `BackgroundService` to avoid the dependency
   * `TemporalWorker.ExecuteAsync` matches `BackgroundService.ExecuteAsync` very intentionally, so this is incredibly easy for a user to create and we will of course have a sample